 2 F.S.
+101.5612 - The County SOE will publish/post required notices of Canvassing Board meetings and will

-101.5612 - This schedule lists important dates that are required to be "publicly noticed" and must be provided to candidates and executive political parties.
-Obtain a signed receipt as proof that the schedule was provided to the candidate, and political parties, if applicable.
+It is strongly suggested to obtain a signed receipt as proof that the notice was provided to the candidate, and political parties, if applicable.